HollowMan6/ChaoXing-ErYa-Wisdom-Tree-Lessons-Helper/README.md

 Support **automatic course switching, automatic silent playback (default silence), play line switching (manual configuration of parameters)**;

-If you want more functions, such as automatic doing quizs, a lesson done in 5 seconds (all high-risk bad behavior) and quality switching, this is not the right place and please go to others for help.
+If you want more functions, such as automatic doing quizs, a lesson done in 5 seconds (all high-risk recorded behavior), this is not the right place and please go to others for help.

 Known problem: The manual operation of jumping video in the process of replaying or playing the completed video will not automatically switch the Play line.
 Moreover,  the playline-switching function is not smart enough, and can only switch to the last line.